hollaze/0x0A-unity-360_video_tour/README.md

 - What is the difference between monoscopic and stereoscopic 360 video
 - What are render textures
 - How to use Unity’s Video Player component
+- How to use VR in Unity (basics)

+## What is this project about

+- 360 video tour in the San Francisco campus

 Attribution: